aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <a id="0x1_account_DERIVE_RESOURCE_ACCOUNT_SCHEME"></a>

-Scheme identifier used when hashing an account's address together with a seed to derive the address (not the authentication key) of a resource account.
-This is an abuse of the notion of a scheme identifier which, for now, serves to domain separate hashes used to derive resource account addresses from hashes used to derive authentication keys.
-Without such separation, an adversary could create (and get a signer for) a resource account whose address matches an existing address of a MultiEd25519 wallet.
+Scheme identifier used when hashing an account&apos;s address together with a seed to derive the address (not the<br/> authentication key) of a resource account.
+This is an abuse of the notion of a scheme identifier which, for now,<br/> serves to domain separate hashes used to derive resource account addresses from hashes used to derive<br/> authentication keys.
+Without such separation, an adversary could create (and get a signer for) a resource account<br/> whose address matches an existing address of a MultiEd25519 wallet.

 <pre><code>const DERIVE_RESOURCE_ACCOUNT_SCHEME: u8 &#61; 255;<br/></code></pre>